This post may contain affiliate links. Please see my disclosure policy for details.

 5. Ferry House

-Ferry House is your gateway to Western shore of Lake Windermere and attractions in the area.
+Ferry House is your gateway to the Western shore of Lake Windermere and attractions in the area.

-As well as the viewing platform the National Trust run a popular café here overlooking Windermere.
+As well as the viewing platform the National Trust runs a popular café here overlooking Windermere.

 6. Brockhole on Windermere